jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 notes:
 - if iso in the 1000 ml flask crashes its bc i put the autoclaved water in too early, it killed the algae
 - did NOT add saltwater to the tetraselmis yet because the 28 psu saltwater is too hot still and dont want to risk killing algae

+08/13/2024
+- progress:
+	- isochrysis in the 1000 mL flask crashed due to too high temperature
+- plans:
+	-